 Back in the day I loved Starwood Preferred Guest because you could earn elite nights for up to three rooms, though sadly that’s not the case anymore, as the previous Marriott Rewards policy was maintained for the Marriott Bonvoy program.
 Unfortunately no major hotel loyalty program lets you earn elite night credits for multiple rooms anymore.
 However, you can earn points for multiple rooms, which is often a good opportunity.

-What has been your experience with earning points and receiving elite benefits for multiple rooms?
+What has your experience been with earning points and receiving elite benefits for multiple rooms?
 Do the various policies impact which hotel chain you stay at?